VertaAI/modeldb/client/verta/docs/tutorials/packaging/registry.rst

 Creating a registered model and model version using the CLI:
 ------------------------------------------------------------

-We can also accomplish the steps above using Verta's Command-line Interface.
+We can also accomplish the steps above using Verta's command-line interface.
 First, we need to serialize our machine learning model.
 The recommended way to do so is to use the pickle module:

 .. code-block:: python